vimaljethva/delta-demo/README.md

-# delta-dem
+# delta-demo
-creating demo file for git and github class cc
+creating demo file for git and github class